CLOSED CHURCHES WITHIN THE

 Directions:

-From Wapwallopen, go 1 mile east on W. County Road (the
+From Wapwallopen, go 1 mile east

-eastern extension of Main Street) to Powder Glen Road.
-Turn right on
+on W. County Road (the eastern extension of Main Street) to Powder Glen

-Powder Glen Road and go ½ mile to the village of Powder Glen.
-The house
+Road.
+Turn right on Powder Glen Road and go ½ mile to the village of

-on the southeast corner of Powder Glen Road and Bear Hill Road was the
+Powder Glen.
+The house on the southeast corner of Powder Glen Road and

-Road, on the left side, ¼ miles past the parsonage.
-Only the cemetery remains.
+church was on Powder Glen Road, on the left side, ¼ miles past the

 Historic Conference: